lehtiolab/msstitch/README.md

 ```

 Create an SQLite file with full-protein sequences for filtering any peptide of
 a minimum length specified that matches to those.
-Slower than filtering tryptic
+Stop codons are also here treated
-sequences but more comprehensive:
+as separating peptides.
+Slower than filtering tryptic sequences but more comprehensive:

 ```
 msstitch storeseq -i canonical.fa -o proteins.sqlite --fullprotein --minlen 7